AppImage/docs.appimage.org/source/introduction/software-overview.rst

 .. seealso::

-   There's a guide on :ref:`native binary packaging <ref-packaging-native-binaries>` and a general :ref:`linuxdeploy user guide <ref-linuxdeploy>` in the :ref:`packaging-guide`.
+   There's a guide on :ref:`native binary packaging <ref-packaging-native-binaries>` and a general :ref:`linuxdeploy user guide <ref-linuxdeploy>` in the :ref:`ref-packaging-guide`.

 .. _ref-appimagelauncher: